iowa state graduate

 But what you can change is your mindset.
 Think of every rejection as a new possibility.
 When one door closes, another one will surely open for you.
 Try and take it with a grain of salt and move on to the next opportunity.
 Eventually, you’ll find what is right for you.

-You may be anxious to get a job and start that next chapter, but keep in mind that this is your life.
+You may be anxious to get a job and start the next chapter of your career, but keep your goals and aspirations in mind.
 As a rule, don’t take a job just because it’s the first one offered to you.
 Find a job that you truly want and will enjoy.
 Remember, you have to be there five days a week.

 While you need to make sure you’re ready to start adulting, you should also savor the time you have now.
-Hang out with friends, enjoy only having to attend three classes a day, and make the most of your last few months of college (and don’t forget to order your diploma frame!).
-Just make sure to keep these tips in mind when you do start thinking about your future.
+Hang out with friends, enjoy only having to attend three classes a day, and make the most of your last few months of college before you graduate (and don’t forget to order a custom frame for your hard-earned diploma!).
+Just make sure to keep these tips and advice in mind when you start thinking about and planning for your future.